efmomoh/JavaScript-Group-Capstone-Project/README.md

 - Set up the linter for the project 👌
 - Add the styling
-- Add input name and scores forms
+- Add input name and comments

 <p align="right">(<a href="#readme-top">back to top</a>)</p>